We nuture and develop children's natural curiosity about the world around them by providing a rich, stimulating science curriculum.

 - are equipped with the scientific knowledge required to understand the uses and implications of science, today and for the future.

-Knowledge is important at St Patrick's: we revisit previous learning and use quizzing and other retrieval activities regularly to ensure children do not forget what they have learned and to allow teachers to assess children's progress.
+Knowledge is important at St Patrick's.
+We revisit previous learning and use quizzes and other retrieval activities regularly to ensure children do not forget what they have learned.
+This also allows teachers to assess children's progress.

-Knowledge is more than just a collection of facts to be memorised, however, but a rich web of connected ideas that children need to make sense of.
-We develop children's knowledge using a wide range of activities: 'hands on' exploration; questions and discussion; experiments and enquiries; teacher demonstrations; videos; books and articles and art work.
-We finish each topic with an elaboration activity where children apply their new learning to a project in a different subject area such as English, Art or Design Technology.
+Lessons involve 'hands on' exploration; questions and discussion; experiments and enquiries; teacher demonstrations; videos; books and articles and art work.
+We finish each topic with an elaboration activity where children celebrate and apply their new learning to a project in science or in a different subject area such as English, Art or Design Technology.